wm-russia-software/SimilarWeb.Api.Connector/README.md

 ```

-For more information about using Adverity.Api.Connector take a look at our [documentation](https://documenter.getpostman.com/view/5388671/RzfcNs8W).
+For more information about using SimilarWeb API take a look at our [documentation](https://documenter.getpostman.com/view/5388671/RzfcNs8W).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.